Why choose Bray Property Management?

 Accounting closes all books for a residential single-family on the 20th of the month and remittance is sent out to our owners no later than the 25th of every month.
 If the 25th falls on a weekend or holiday, checks and statements will be mailed on the nearest business day after the 25th.
 If you currently have your funds electronically transferred to your bank (EFT), please note that these transfers can take up to three business days to be processed.
 For multi-family complexes, commercial, and HOA we have different closing dates.

 We are very diligent with our screening for prospective tenants and abide by all Fair Housing Laws and Colorado Real Estate Commission Laws.
 Every prospective adult tenant must complete an application.
 The application information is submitted to a 3rd party to review and is judged based on predetermined criteria in relation to credit score, income to expense ratio, and prior credit history.
 On this application, we pull their credit history and do a criminal background check.

 Placing qualified residents in your property is one of our most important goals as your property management company.

 Property Liability Insurance - We advise all our property owners to consult directly with their insurance agent to be certain they are carrying adequate insurance for their property needs.
 We require current proof of insurance to be on record in our office for all properties we manage.

 Naming Additional Insured - We also require Bray Property Management to be named as additionally insured.
 Naming Bray as ‘Additionally Insured’ keeps our insurance companies on the same page so that we are working together on all matters pertaining to your property.
 It also allows us the ability to work directly with your insurance company if any claim issue arises.

-Renters Insurance – We highly recommend that all tenants acquire Renters Insurance to cover their personal belongings.
-Our lease signing video is very specific explaining the renters risk if coverage is not obtained.
+Renters Insurance – We require that all tenants acquire Renters Insurance to cover their personal belongings.
+Our lease signing video is very specific in explaining the renters risk if coverage is not obtained.